 This course is aligned to a two-semester introductory college U.S. history survey course.
 In AP U.S. History, students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same skills, practices, and methods employed by historians.
 The course framework organizes U.S. history into nine periods and presents key conceptual understandings that students should explore in that period.
-The framework also organizes U.S. history into seven themes, or large-scale topics of historical inquiry that students explore throughout the course, including: American and National Identity; Politics and Power; Work, Exchange, and Technology; Culture and Society; Migration and Settlement; Geography and the Environment; and America in the World.
+The framework also organizes U.S. history into eight themes, or large-scale topics of historical inquiry that students explore throughout the course, including: American and National Identity; Politics and Power; Work, Exchange, and Technology; American Regional Culture; Social Structures; Migration and Settlement; Geography and the Environment; and America in the World.
 These themes help students connect the historical content they study to broad trends and processes that have emerged over centuries.
-The learning objectives within each theme clearly state what students should know and be able to do by the end of the course.
 Students are required to take the AP exam in May.
 All AP exams have a cost associated with them.